 You will not have to fear anymore that your camelback is getting empty or that there are no stores in the neighborhood.
 You can enjoy a multiple-day hike while staying hydrated.

-This water bottle is from the brand Katadyn and is available in the ASadventure stores.
-It is very flexible, so it doesn't take up any place in your backpack and is very lightweight.
+This water bottle is from the brand Katadyn and is available on Asadventure.com It is very flexible, so it doesn't take up any place in your backpack and is very lightweight.
 It can contain 1L of filtered water.

 A very important travel gadget to have on you at all times is a charged headlight.
 It is so much easier than a normal light because both of your hands are free.